KanikeSaiPrakash/Speech-Emotion-Recognition/README.md

 - The size of Mel-spectrogram feature is 224 x 224 x 3 image, which is used to train the few standard pretrained models such as Resnet-50, Resnet-34 and Resnet-18.
 These models are intially loaded with  weights set to the Imagenet standard called Transfer Learning, by removing the top layer i.e, softmax activation layer where standard models are used for 1000 classes and we are adjusting it to our convenience by removing the top layer and adding a trainable dense(softmax activation) layers to classify less number of classes.
 In this project  Resnet-50 is trained on Mel-spectrogram features for 4(neutral, happy, sad, anger), 5(neutral, happy, sad, anger,fear), 6(neutral, happy, sad, anger,fear,Disgust) emotional classes.
 It is observed that as the number of classes increases the performace of the model decrases w.r.to validation accuracy as well as the testing accuracy on testing with Emo-db dataset.
 In the same way the Resnet-34 and Resnet-18 are trained with mel-spectrogram features for 6 classes and it is observed that the Resnet-34 is performing better than Resnet-18 w.r.to validation accuracy.
 And testing of Emo-db dataset has been done with only Resnet-34 as it is performing better and rest of the works done only Resnet50.

 - Further work involves the combination of the two features so that it can add more weight to the features.
-Another feature is Modified Gd-gram (fig-3) and it is extracted for all the audio samples and trained the Resnet-50 for 6 classes by combining both features framewise and resize it to size of 224 x 224x 3(Standard Imagenet input size).
+Another feature is Modified Gd-gram as shown in figure below  and it is extracted for all the audio samples and trained the Resnet-50 for 6 classes by combining both features framewise and resize it to size of 224 x 224x 3(Standard Imagenet input size).
 The performance of this model is less than model trained with Mel-spectrograms alone.

 - This is observed that the performance reduced due to the image concatenated with other image and resize factor to make it standard size.
-To get rid of this effect, using a seperate model to each type of feature image i.e Mel-spectrogram features to Resnet-50 pretrained model and Modified-Gd-gram to VGG-16 pretraied model and both models are concatenated (fig-4) at the last layers called Multi-input method.
+To get rid of this effect, using a seperate model to each type of feature image i.e Mel-spectrogram features to Resnet-50 pretrained model and Modified-Gd-gram to VGG-16 pretraied model and both models are concatenated as shown in figure below at the last layers called Multi-input method.
 The inputs to the Multi-input model can be of any type (e.g: image, categorical, numerical vector) etc.

-- In similar way the multi-input model can be applicable to any type of input data, so this model will make use of Mel-spectrogram to Resnet-50 and MFCC's to the CNN model and both concatenated (Fig-5) at the last layer is performing better than the mutli-input model of mel-spectrogram and Modified-Gd-gram, where as it's performance is not upto the mark of the model with Mel-spectrograms alone.
+- In similar way the multi-input model can be applicable to any type of input data, so this model will make use of Mel-spectrogram to Resnet-50 and MFCC's to the CNN model and both concatenated as shown in figure below at the last layer is performing better than the mutli-input model of mel-spectrogram and Modified-Gd-gram, where as it's performance is not upto the mark of the model with Mel-spectrograms alone.

 ## Results:

 - Combined Ravdess and Tess datasets.
 Models are trained with 80 percent data and tested with remaining.
 The CNN Model 1 trained with Batch size of 16 and 200 Epochs, result in accuracy on an average of '85.82 percent' as shown in figure 3(model accuracy).
-The CNN Model II trained with the same Batch size and Epochs Epochs, result in accuracy on an average of '82.05 percent' as shown in figures in results section (model accuracy).
+The CNN Model 2 trained with the same Batch size and Epochs Epochs, result in accuracy on an average of '82.05 percent' as shown in figures in results section (model accuracy).
 -
 - Results have been obtained for emodb test dataset for different models as summarised in Table 1.
 Details of the features and number of classes are also given in the Table.